MrPrattASH/Game_Design_In_Construct_3/module_1_ghost_shooter/README.md

 7. What an *Instance Variable* is

 ## Self-Assessment Test:
-Complete this after completing the tutorial.
+Complete [this self-assessment quiz](https://docs.google.com/forms/d/e/1FAIpQLScafM2fw528oKAJlLuv1ZZ_7NqdZL1YbIra-dG8WFHZHOlKUQ/viewform?usp=sf_link) after completing the tutorial.
 If after completing the self-assessment form, you find you are still missing content knowledge, go back through that section of the tutorial to solidify that knowledge *before moving on to the next module*.